CarvalhoMarcelo/trabalho-dm110/README.md

 **How to run:**

 1. Clone the repository into a single folder to not have path problems.
 Ex.: 'C:\dm110' or '/home/dm110'
-2. Go to the folder that you used to clone, for example, C:\dm110\trabalho-dm110, and type:
+2. Go to the folder that you used to clone, for example, C:\dm110\trabalho-dm110, open a terminal or command prompt on it, and type:
    - `mvn clean install`
-3. Go to the folder that you used to unpack/unzip the HyperSLQ(HSQLDB), go to the `/lib` folder, and type the command below:
+3. Go to the folder that you used to unpack/unzip the HyperSLQ(HSQLDB), open a command prompt or terminal on it, go to the `/lib` folder, and type the command below:
    - `java -jar hsqldb.jar`
    - When the HyperSQL IDE pops up, use the below configuration:
      - Setting Name: "DM110"